praharshapm/vsdmixedsignalflow/README.md

   cd ../
 ```
 check the log file.
 If the synthesis ran correctly and the `AMUX2_3V.lef` file is correct, then placement should run successfully.
 The graywolf window must open when running placement.
-If it runs correctly, then it should window should be as shown in the figure below.
+If it runs correctly, then the window should be as shown in the figure below.

 <img align="center" width="500"  src="/images/placement.JPG">